viamrobotics/docs/docs/tutorials/projects/integrating-viam-with-openai.md

 - Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
 - Select the `servo` type, then select the `viam:raspberry-pi:pi-servo` model if you are using a Raspberry Pi 4, Raspberry Pi 3 or Raspberry Pi Zero 2 W.
-  If you are using a Raspberry Pi 5, use the `pi5` model.
+  If you are using a Raspberry Pi 5, use the `gpio` model.
 - Enter the name `servo1` for your servo and click **Create**.

 Now, in the panel for `servo1`, add the following attribute configuration: